 In fact, the dream isn’t as audacious as it first seems.

-Pisagua had been a port, and not just any port but one of the most important in Chile during the “white gold” rush.
-It had boasted five wharves and a railway connecting it to the many nitrate plants — today reduced to ghost towns — in the northern plains.
+Pisagua had been a port, and not just any port but one of the most important in Chile during the “white gold" rush.
+It had boasted five wharves and a railway connecting it to the many nitrate plants , which have been reduced to ghost towns, in the northern plains.
 At the time, Chile effectively held the only commercially viable deposits in the world, used in fertiliser, detergent and explosives.
 This had brought as many as eighteen thousand people to Pisagua at its peak, and you could hear the chatter of a colourful number of languages — hustling, gossiping, flirting — down by the docks and on Arturo Prat, which, back then, was a commercial thoroughfare of shops hawking imported goods like textiles, tea and exotic perfumes.
 There were many hotels, and five banks where none exist today.

-One night, we were in Caterine’s living room, mulling over coffee and empanadas de jaiba, a northern Chilean staple: deep-fried puffs filled with melted cheese and crabmeat.
-It’s perfect for breakfast, lunch, tea or supper, and I’d even taken to washing it down with a glass of white wine.
-Still, I hadn’t mastered the art of eating it without staining the front of my shirt.
-That runny cheese grease will get you every time.
+One night, I lingered in Caterine’s living room, mulling over coffee and empanadas de jaiba, a northern Chilean staple: deep-fried puffs filled with melted cheese and crabmeat.
+It’s perfect for breakfast, lunch, tea or supper, and I’d even taken to washing it down with a glass of cheap white wine.
+Still, I hadn’t mastered the art of eating it—all that runny cheese grease—without staining the front of my shirt.

 Meanwhile, Caterine was telling me about the history of Pisagua.
 “It’s a natural prison,” she said.
 It’s an often repeated saying about this place.

-The last and most contentious period of this history came in 1973 to 1974, when Augusto Pinochet — who had deposed of the Marxist Allende administration in a coup, just eighteen days after Allende had named him commander-in-chief of the armed forces — turned Pisagua into a concentration camp for suspected “communists”.
+The last and most contentious period of this history came in 1973 to 1974, when Augusto Pinochet — who had deposed of the Marxist Allende administration in a coup, just eighteen days after Allende had named him commander-in-chief of the armed forces — turned Pisagua into a concentration camp for suspected communists.
 Under Pinochet’s watch, Pisagua soon became synonymous with torture.
-One of such sites of this notoriety was the old salmon-coloured prison.
-Its magisterial facade, accented with window arches the colour of rust, belies what went on in its nondescript recesses.
-Unlike the other the nitrate-era buildings, however, it’s no longer open to visitors.
+One of these sites of notoriety was the old salmon-coloured prison.
+Its magisterial facade, accented with window arches the colour of rust, belies what went on inside.
+Unlike the other buildings from Pisagua's heyday, however, it’s no longer open to visitors.

 “Go to the cemetery,” Caterine urged me.
 “You’ll see what really happened.”

 The next morning, I took the paved road north, following the curve of the coast.
-I passed a historical monument commemorating the wrestling of Pisagua by Chilean troops from Peru in 1879 before coming to the cemetery.
-Nestled in an indentation like a large, shallow bowl in the sand, you can take it all in at once: hundreds of large, elegant crosses carved from Oregon Pine stabbed into the ground over tombs carrying the cosmopolitan dead, adorned with paper flowers.
+I passed a historical monument commemorating the wrestling of Pisagua from Peru by Chilean troops in 1879 before coming to the cemetery.
+Nestled in an indentation that was like a large, shallow bowl in the sand, you can take it all in at once: hundreds of large, elegant crosses carved from Oregon Pine stabbed into the ground over tombs carrying the cosmopolitan dead, adorned with paper flowers.
 Overlooking the ocean, it’s a resting place with a hell of a view.

 Following the path bisecting the cemetery to its end, I come to an empty rectangular pit, like a gaping wound, alongside a memorial.
 In 1990, nineteen bodies had been unearthed from this secret mass grave.
 Their flesh had reportedly been intact, the bullet wounds in their heads visible and consistent with execution by firing squad.
 Their clothes, the blindfolds — they were all still there.